CSIS-iLab/india-states-v2/_newsletter/payment-security-mechanism-for-solar-power-in-india-can-india-secure-its-future-and-the-future-of-solar-developers-as-well.md

 ---
+content_type: newsletter
 title: 'Payment Security Mechanism for Solar Power in India: Can India Secure its Future and the Future of Solar Developers as well?'
 date: 2017-02-10 00:00:00 Z
 tags:
 - Solar